am-kantox/md/README.md

 end
 ```

+Instead of `@syntax` module attribute, one might use

 - a parameter to `use Md.Parser` as `use Md.Parser, syntax: map()`
 - a DSL like `paragraph {"#", %{tag: :h1}}`.